RafaelEspinosaMena/EDA-of-Energy-Prices-in-Spain/README.md

 ## Methods

-Three algorithms are used to aid in the inference process: L1-Penalized Lasso regression, a simple decision tree and XGBoost.
+Three algorithms are used to aid in the inference process: L1-Penalized Lasso regression, a simple decision tree and a bagged decision tree algorithm.

 ## Results (Taken from Notebook)